• Menu

 A fishing guide or a wise old Marshall in a Western?

-Dressed head to toe in the best Orvis apparel but for the rather dapper and Scottish weathered leather cowboy hat he stood smiling at me with a glint in his eye.
+The first time I met John.
+He was dressed head to toe in the best Orvis apparel but for the rather dapper and Scottish weathered leather cowboy hat. he stood smiling at me with a glint in his eye.
 Johns brand identity is not unlike a Marshall in an old Western, calm and authoritative and good humoured.
 The trade mark John Hood grey pony tail under the cowboy hat.
 All that’s missing is the cheroot, and the faint distant echo of an Ennio Moriconi soundtrack.

 Wild Brown Trout, trout fishing, Scotland, best fishing spots, best trout fishery, fishing guide, trout fishing near Glasgow, Orvis UK, Alba Game Fishing, fishing holidays Scotland, Fishing Vacations, best trout flies, Wild Trout techniques, Trout fishing holidays in Scotland